April 18, 2026

 A clearer growth narrative tied to actual data

-Expected pre-transaction outcome (run-rate, ~12 months)
+Expected pre-transaction outcome (run-rate, ~9 months in the seat)

-- Revenue: ~$180M → ~$190M
+- Revenue: ~$180M → ~$190M (roughly half from quote-velocity-driven wins, half from recovered lost sales)

-- EBITDA: ~$12.6M (7.0%) → ~$16.5M (~8.7%)
+- EBITDA: ~$12.6M (7.0%) → ~$16.5M (~8.7%) — a 168 bps margin lift

-- Inventory + lost-sale recovery: +$0.95M
+- Inventory intelligence (lost-sale recovery + carrying-cost reduction): +$0.95M

 Valuation impact (illustrative)